Need to know

-The new Gold, Silver, Bronze system of health insurance introduced by the government last year ranks policies by cover, but there is no guarantee that a lower tier means a cheaper premium.
+The new Gold, Silver, Bronze system of health insurance introduced by the government in 2019 ranks policies by cover, but there is no guarantee that a lower tier means a cheaper premium.

 You might be surprised how much you can save when you compare health insurance.
 Our own CHOICE writer Pru Engel was told by her insurer her family would get moved to a new Silver Plus policy with less cover and a higher premium, she decided to shop around.

 Silver Plus policies allow you to tailor your health insurance, giving you the level of cover provided by a Silver policy, plus cover for one or more procedures usually only covered by Gold insurance.